 Football fans young and old are delighted with the return to Albany of the New York Giants training camp.
 The Super Bowl XLIV champions are expected to draw more than 40,000 fans to watch their preseason practices, held at the University at Albany from July 27 to Aug.
 14. Giants training camp will feature 14 single practices, all at 1 p.m.
 Players, including star quarterback Eli Manning, are generally available for autographs following daily practices.

 Due to current construction on the UAlbany campus, locations for practices and access has changed.
 For updated information, check the Giants or UAlbany websites closer to training camp.
-For a complete Giants training schedule, visit online at the team’s website.

 If you live or will visit the Rochester area this summer, you may enjoy a day at the Buffalo Bills training camp at St. John Fisher College.
 The Bills have gained notoriety for one of the top training camp destinations for visiting fans.
 You can find out more at www.buffalobills.com